Synaptogenesis: Synapse formation specificity

-Central nervous system synapse formation
+Synapse formation

 Although the study of synaptogenesis within the central nervous system (CNS) is much more recent than that of the NMJ, there is promise of relating the information learned at the NMJ to synapses within the CNS.
 Many similar structures and basic functions exist between the two types of neuronal connections.
 At the most basic level, the CNS synapse and the NMJ both have a nerve terminal that is separated from the postsynaptic membrane by a cleft containing specialized extracellular material.
 Both structures exhibit localized vesicles at the active sites, clustered receptors at the post-synaptic membrane, and glial cells that encapsulate the entire synaptic cleft.
 In terms of synaptogenesis, both synapses exhibit differentiation of the pre- and post-synaptic membranes following initial contact between the two cells.
 This includes the clustering of receptors, localized up-regulation of protein synthesis at the active sites, and neuronal pruning through synapse elimination.

 Despite these similarities in structure, there is a fundamental difference between the two connections.
 The CNS synapse is strictly neuronal and does not involve muscle fibers: for this reason the CNS uses different neurotransmitter molecules and receptors.
 More importantly, neurons within the CNS often receive multiple inputs that must be processed and integrated for successful transfer of information.
 Muscle fibers are innervated by a single input and operate in an all or none fashion.
 Coupled with the plasticity that is characteristic of the CNS neuronal connections, it is easy to see how increasingly complex CNS circuits can become.